-Net Position of the District's governmental activities decreased from \$13,458,703 to \$12,780,518.
-Unrestricted Net Position - the part of Net Position that can be used to finance day-to-day operations without constraints established by debt covenants, enabling legislation, or other legal requirements - was \$6,286,163 at August 31, 2015.
-This decrease in governmental Net Position was the result of a prior period adjustment relating to the implementation of GASB 68.
+Net Position of the District's governmental activities decreased from \$12,780,518 to \$12,732,951.
+Unrestricted Net Position - the part of Net Position that can be used to finance day-to-day operations without constraints established by debt covenants, enabling legislation, or other legal requirements - were \$6,200,151 at August 31, 2016.
+This decrease in governmental Net Position was the result of the District's expenditures exceeding the revenues.